 - Secure boot requires firmware that supports UEFI v2.3.1 Errata B and has the Microsoft Windows Certification Authority in the UEFI signature database.

 - Skype is available only in select countries and regions.
 Calling to select countries and regions only.
 Excludes special, premium and non-geographic numbers.
 For details, visit the Office FAQ page.

 - Snap: The number of applications that can be snapped will depend upon the minimum resolution for the application with a limit of two applications in Tablet mode and four applications in Desktop mode.

 - Speech recognition will vary by device microphone.
 For a better speech experience, you will need a:

 - Hardware driver with microphone array geometry exposed

-- Continuum is available on all Windows 10 desktop editions by manually turning "tablet mode" on and off through the Action Center.
-Tablets and 2-in-1s with GPIO indicators or those that have a laptop and slate indicator will be able to be configured to enter "tablet mode" automatically.
+- Tablet mode is available on tablets and 2-in-1s with GPIO indicators or those that have a laptop and slate indicator will be able to be configured to enter "tablet mode" automatically.

-- Xbox app requires an Xbox Live account, which is not available in all regions.
+- Xbox application requires an Xbox Live account, which is not available in all regions.
 For the most up-to-date list of regions, please go to Xbox Live Countries and Regions website.